walterhiggins/ScriptCraft/README.md

 ```

 If you're using CanaryMod instead of SpigotMC you can [download the equivalent code](https://gist.github.com/walterhiggins/69cddd15160d803fb096).
-(Note that ScriptCraft will not support CanaryMod in an upcoming major release.)
+(Note that ScriptCraft will not support CanaryMod in the v4.0 release.)

 A JavaScript plugin for Minecraft is just a JavaScript source file (.js)
 located in the `scriptcraft/plugins` directory.
 All .js files in this